 ELLENCE can induce tumor lysis syndrome in patients with rapidly growing tumors.
 Evaluate blood uric acid levels, potassium, calcium, phosphate, and creatinine after initial treatment.
 Consider hydration, urine alkalinization, and prophylaxis with allopurinol to minimize hyperuricemia and potential complications of tumor lysis syndrome.

 Administration of live or live-attenuated vaccines in patients immunocompromised by chemotherapeutic agents including epirubicin, may result in serious or fatal infections.
 Avoid vaccination with a live vaccine in patients receiving ELLENCE.
 Killed or inactivated vaccines may be administered; however, the response to such vaccines may be diminished.

-As with other cytotoxic agents, thrombophlebitis and thromboembolic phenomena, including pulmonary embolism (in some cases fatal) have been coincidentally reported with the use of ELLENCE.
+Thrombophlebitis and thromboembolic events, including pulmonary embolism (in some cases fatal) have been reported with the use of ELLENCE.

 6 ADVERSE REACTIONS

 The following clinically significant adverse reactions are described elsewhere in the labeling: